gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 ```

 ### -Owner
-NOTE: This parameter is not supported with the Azure Information Protection unified labeling client.
+Note: This parameter is not supported with the Azure Information Protection unified labeling client.

 Specify the email address that is written to the Owner custom property.